afbarnard/esal/README.md

 -----

-Copyright (c) 2018 Aubrey Barnard.
-This is free software.
-See LICENSE for details.
+Copyright (c) 2015, 2018-2019 Aubrey Barnard.

+This is free software released under the MIT License.
+See `LICENSE` for details.